CirroBuild/FrostiDocs/docs/guides/out-of-order-commit-lag.md

 constant, so users may configure ingestion based on the characteristics of the data for optimum throughput.

-This page explains the concept of commit lag and the way to configure it, on both server and table basis.
+This page explains the concept of commit lag and [the way to configure it](#how-to-configure-o3-ingestion).

 ## What is a commit lag?